 107 – Other employment income

-On line 107, enter the amount of your other employment income and, in box 106, enter the number from the list below that corresponds to the source of that income.
+On line 107, enter the total of your other employment income (not including income from self-employment) and, in box 106, enter the number from the list below that corresponds to the source of that income.
 If your other employment income comes from more than one source, enter the total on line 107 and “09” in box 106.

 |01||Tips not included on the RL-1 slip|